Feature Articles: Food, Fitness and Eating Well

 - Look at the servings per container.
 This is especially tricky

-on foods that we think may be a single serving but may be more, like
+on foods that we consider to be a single serving but it’s actually more, like

 a can of soup, a 20 ounce drink or a frozen dinner.
 If the servings